 It works well with other products you put on top of it too.
 I’ve put both cream and powder products and this stays put and doesn’t look blotchy.
 It doesn’t feel heavy on the skin, but you will still definitely feel like you have something on.

 If you want to use this for long, you need to prime well and put on a setting spray.
 This doesn’t do well with sweat.
 I noticed that the product rubs off where you sweat the most (in my case, above my lip and near the temples).
 I’ve used it under a protective mask but inside an air-conditioned vehicle and the transfer was minimal.

-For its price — this retails for P188 for 11ml — and the decent performance, it’s not hard to see why it’s raved about by bloggers.
+For its price — this retails for P188 for 11ml but sometimes go on sale for only P99! — and the decent performance, it’s not hard to see why it’s raved about by bloggers.
 I think the positioning is perfect; it’s great for those who are just starting out with makeup and want inexpensive options.
 I just wish there were more shades — their offering is very limited.